SoroushXP/LlmPlayground/README.md

 ## Self-Healing Code Generation

-The **Console app** includes a **self-healing retry loop** for Prolog code generation.
-When generated code fails to execute, the system automatically sends the errors back to the LLM to fix the code and retries execution.
+The **Console app** includes a **self-healing retry loop** for Prolog puzzle game generation.
+When generated code fails to execute or produces insufficient output, the system automatically sends the errors back to the LLM to fix the code and retries execution.

 ### How It Works

-1. **Generate** - The LLM generates Prolog code based on your game concept
+1. **Generate** - The LLM generates a solvable logic puzzle with Prolog code
 2. **Execute** - The code is executed using SWI-Prolog
-3. **Detect Errors** - If execution fails, errors are captured
+3. **Validate** - Check for errors AND validate output quality (minimum lines, query results)
-4. **Fix** - The original code and errors are sent back to the LLM with a specialized fix prompt
+4. **Fix** - If validation fails, errors are sent back to the LLM with a specialized fix prompt
 5. **Retry** - The fixed code is saved and executed again
-6. **Repeat** - Steps 3-5 repeat until success or max retries are exhausted
+6. **Play** - After validation succeeds, launch interactive Prolog session to play the game

+### Generated Puzzle Structure

+Each generated puzzle includes:
+- **solve(X)** - Predicate that deduces the hidden answer from clues
+- **check_answer(Guess)** - Verify a guess without revealing the answer
+- **show_clues** - Display all puzzle clues
+- **hint(N)** - Get progressive hints (hint(1), hint(2), etc.)

 ### Using in Console App

-Use the `game` command in the interactive console to generate and execute Prolog games:
+Use the `game` command in the interactive console:

 ```
 > game
-Enter game theme (or press Enter for random): mystery
+Enter game theme (or press Enter for random): detective mystery
-Enter additional requirements (or press Enter to skip): Include a detective character
+Enter additional requirements (or press Enter to skip): 4 suspects, one is the thief
 Execute the generated game? (y/n): y

 ★ Generating game idea...
 ★ Generating Prolog code...
 ★ Executing Prolog code...
 ✓ Game executed successfully!

+Would you like to play the game interactively?
+(Y/n): y

+?- show_clues.
+?- hint(1).
+?- check_answer(butler).
+?- solve(X).
+?- halt.
 ```

 The console app automatically retries failed code with LLM-generated fixes.